BinaryIce/incident-response-portfolio/README.md

-Case Study: Eliminating a $300,000 Ransomware Demand via Infrastructure Reconstruction Executive Summary

 The Threat: An organization’s production environment was fully compromised by an adversarial ransomware payload.
 The threat actors established persistence, encrypted the core active directory domain controller, and issued an extortion demand equivalent to $300,000 in Bitcoin for the decryption keys.

     The Intervention: Rather than engaging in negotiation or paying the ransom, a high-intensity bare-metal infrastructure reconstruction and data extraction strategy was executed over the July 4th holiday weekend.

     The Outcome: 100% operational restoration, complete eradication of threat actor persistence, and zero dollars paid to extortionists.
 The environment was securely verified and handed back to the client fully functional within a tight 36-hour window.

-1. Initial Assessment & Blast Radius Analysis

 An emergency post-incident audit was conducted to map the compromise vectors and locate surviving assets while the primary network was entirely locked down.